zhiburt/niping/README.md

 2 packets transmitted, received 0, time 2018 ms
 ```

-Example of the main problem so far
+#### Example of the spoiled socket

-As initial commit says if we start for example ping in the time `niping` working they will interfere.
+If we start for example ping in the time `niping` working they will interfere.
 We just get unknown packets.
-The problem can be resolved by the uniq playground in ICMP header but the algorithm is crushed when we set `-t` option so it's not completed yet.
+The problem can be resolved by the uniq playground in ICMP header but the algorithm is crushed when we set `-t` option so the packets has incorrect playgrounds.

 ```bash
 > sudo niping google.com